 Our household averages two loads of laundry per day.
 With a Dogue de Bordeaux you will likely be doing laundry OFTEN.
 In addition, Dogues can be prone to sensitive skin.
 Some commercial brand detergents may cause irritation.
 I make my own laundry detergent that is strong enough for any mess my Dogue de Bordeaux makes, and gentle enough for their sensitive skin for a fraction of the price of retail.
 Win, win!
 Try it out, there are many great recipes.

 Cloth surfaces can be difficult to clean.
 Even more difficult to deodorize.
-When Hooch’s dog bed gets a little ripe, or the sofa, carpet, etc., get the baking soda out.
+When Hooch’s dog bed or the sofa becomes a little ripe get the baking soda out.
 Sprinkle it on the surface.
 Let the baking soda set for at least fifteen minutes.
 After the time elapses, vacuum it up.
 A pleasantly significant difference will be noticed.

 Dogues de Bordeaux have sensitive stomachs.
 Be prepared for 2 a.m. upset tummies.
 Especially in puppies.
 Cleaning such a mess on solid surfaces is easy.
 Carpet and upholstery…not so much.
 Here’s what we suggest: